What Are AI Detection Tools?

 AI detectors usually seek patterns rather than actual evidence.
 This is the reason that they can be puzzled when:

-Although they are not real, false positives can still create tremendous problems, particularly for students and job applicants:
+Although they are not real, false positives can still create tremendous problems, particularly for students and job applicants.
+Detection systems like Copyleaks have been known to flag legitimate human writing, which can lead to:

 A false negative arises when the AI-generated text is not recognized and is erroneously classified as human-written.